• Skip to main content

 Jeff Hunter: Embracing Confusion [The Knowledge Project Ep. #74]

-Today on The Knowledge Project, I welcome the CEO and Founder of Talentism, Jeff Hunter.
+My guest today is the CEO and Founder of Talentism, Jeff Hunter.

-Now available on: YouTube | Apple Podcasts | Spotify | Transcript
+Listen on: Apple Podcasts | Spotify | Transcript

-Jeff is the creator of Talent Architecture, a science and data-driven approach to getting the best out of people both inside and out of the workplace, and is the former head of recruiting for Bridgewater Associates.
+Jeff is the creator of Talent Architecture, a science and data-driven approach to getting the best out of people inside and out of the workplace, and is the former head of recruiting for Bridgewater Associates.

 In this discussion, Jeff explains the Bad, Stupid, Lazy narrative (“BSL”) that clouds our judgment and invites conflict into our lives, the three-step method Jeff uses to give (and receive) feedback in a way that moves your goals forward, how to update your mental models in real-time to get a more accurate picture of reality, and the simple thing most people are not doing that can rapidly improve critical thinking skills.